Wouter Bos: Political life

 At that time Bos was the leader of the largest opposition party.
 He spent considerable time reforming the PvdA's internal organisation and public image, together with the party's chairman Ruud Koole.
 He was criticized for his silence on important reforms and issues, and his moderacy which resulted in other parties claiming opposition leadership, among them most notably the Socialist Party.
 Although still enjoying large public support, criticism about his "style over substance" approach to politics was voiced in this period.
 At the December 2005 party congress, Bos announced that he aspired to become Prime Minister of the Netherlands, should the PvdA succeed in becoming the biggest party after the next parliament elections.
 And in the 2006 municipal elections, a few months later, the PvdA performed particularly well, becoming the largest party in local government.

 However, in the election campaign for the Dutch general elections of 2006 the PvdA – for the second time campaigning under his leadership – didn't manage to maintain this position as biggest party.
 Some considered pension reforms proposed by him to embattle the consequences of an aging population as a reason for this decline in popularity.
 Others emphasized a declining confidence in Bos among parts of the electorate that perceived him as "unreliable", as reason for this.
 Bos lost nine seats in the elections, which saw large gains for the main rival of Labour on the left side of the political spectrum, the more radical Socialist Party.
 Nonetheless, after these elections (and this time successful coalition talks with Prime Minister Balkenende), Bos became Deputy Prime Minister and Minister of Finance in the Fourth Balkenende cabinet, thereby breaking a campaign promise to only join a cabinet when he could hold the office of Prime Minister.

 As part of the leadership of the PvdA he revoked his confidence in fellow party member Ella Vogelaar as Minister of Integration and Housing.
 She subsequently resigned her post on 13 November 2008.
-The Dutch parliamentary press chose him as politician of the year 2008, largely due to his crisis management of the financial crisis of 2007–2008 that included nationalization of the Fortis bank.
+The Dutch parliamentary press chose him as politician of the year 2008, largely due to his management of the 2008 financial crisis that included nationalization of the Fortis bank.